 We will define the unsharpness in the image due to the penumbra as ‘U’, and since it is dependent on the system geometry we will also define some important distances in this figure.

 As we mentioned above the focal spot has a finite size in both dimensions, but we show just one here in the figure for simplicity.
 We define the effective focal spot size as ‘f’ in this figure.
 Then SID is the source to the image distance and SOD is the source to the object distance (i.e. the portion of the patient being imaged).

 The object to image distance OID is then the SID minus the source to object distance.

 If we draw lines from the edge of the focal spot we can make similar triangles.
-From these triangles we can see that f/SID = U/OID.
-If we solve for U we get U=f*OID/SID.
-Thus the unsharpness in the image directly relates to f (focal spot size) and then we multiply by the ratio of the object to image distance divided by the source to image distance.
+From these triangles we can see that f/SOD = U/OID.
+If we solve for U we get U=f*OID/SOD.
+Thus the unsharpness in the image directly relates to f (focal spot size) and then we multiply by the ratio of the object to image distance divided by the source to object distance.

-The most important thing that controls the unsharpeness there, in addition to the magnification term is the size of the focal spot itself.
+The most important thing that controls the unsharpeness, in addition to the magnification term is the size of the focal spot itself.
 That’s why we discussed above that there is a desire to have a small focal spot.

 But we know that in physical systems we want to have the acquisition done relatively quickly, so the patient doesn’t have a chance to move and we need to get enough x-rays going through the patient so that we can make a good image.
-That is the tradeoff between spatial resolution (small spot) and available x-rays (large spot), and this is why x-ray systems typically have multiple focal spot sizes.
+There is the tradeoff between spatial resolution (better for small spot) and available x-rays (better for large spot), and this is why x-ray systems typically have multiple focal spot sizes.